jtremback/cross-chain-validation/ccv.md

 - EndBlock method is invoked.

 **Expected postcondition:**
-- If `pendingChanges` is not empty, then the `ValidatorSetUpdatePacket` with the updates from `pendingChanges` is created and sent.
+- If `pendingChanges` is not empty, then the `ValidatorSetChangePacket` with the updates from `pendingChanges` is created and sent.
 - If `pendingChanges` is not empty, then `pendingChanges` are added into `unbondingChanges`.
 - If `pendingChanges` is not empty, then `pendingChanges` is emptied.